plone/training/ttw/rapido.rst

 In this part you will:

-* Create a "Like" button on any talk so that visitors can cast votes,
+* Create a :guilabel:`Like` button on any talk so that visitors can cast votes,
 * Display the total of votes next to the button,
 * Create a "Top 5" page,
 * Reset the votes on workflow change.